-Punggye-ri: What we know about North Korea's nuclear test site - BBC News
+What do we know about N Korea's nuclear site?

 North Korea has conducted six nuclear tests since 2006 and every time it has used the Punggye-ri test site.

-Situated in mountainous terrain in the north-east, it is thought to be the North's main nuclear facility and the only active nuclear testing site in the world.
+Situated in mountainous terrain in the north-east of the country, it is thought to be the North's main nuclear facility and the only active nuclear testing site in the world.

+But scientists believe the site has partially collapsed and may be unusable.

-What we know about it is mainly gleaned from satellite imagery and tracking the movement of equipment at the location.
+Much of what we know about it is gleaned from satellite imagery and tracking the movement of equipment at the location.

 So what do we know?

-The nuclear tests take place in a system of tunnels dug below Mount Mantap, near the Punggye-ri site.
+The nuclear tests have taken place in a system of tunnels dug below Mount Mantap, near the Punggye-ri site.

-North Korea watchers study the details of the excavation of these tunnels to get clues into whether the country is preparing for another nuclear test.
+North Korea watchers study the details of the excavation of these tunnels to get clues on whether the country is preparing for another nuclear test.

-Ahead of the latest nuclear test on 3 September, some had pointed to satellite imagery from August which showed that the site was in a standby state - indicating readiness for a test.
+Ahead of its most recent nuclear test on 3 September 2017, some had pointed to satellite imagery from August, which showed that the site was in a standby state - indicating readiness for a test.

 Earlier in the year more tunnelling or excavation work had been detected and unidentified equipment had been placed outside one of the tunnels.

-The test devices are buried deep at the end of the tunnels which ends in a hook.
+The test devices are buried deep at the end of the tunnels, which end in a hook.
 The tunnel gets backfilled to prevent radioactive leakage and then the device is detonated.

 What is nearby?